Literacy and Numeracy

 Professional Learning

-MaSTs and LoPs attend weekly online PLTs, where they engage in ongoing professional learning with the SMEs.
+MaSTs and LoPs attend fortnightly online PLTs, where they engage in ongoing professional learning with the SMEs.
 This knowledge is then shared with staff through PLTs, staff meetings, and parent workshops, ensuring that all stakeholders are informed and equipped with the latest research and pedagogical practices.

 Consistency Across Schools